In this Article

 But physical scars are different.
 We can see them.
 Some of us wear them as badges of honour, as a physical reminder of the things that make us, well, us.
-To show the world what’s happened to us, sometimes with pride.
+To show the world what’s happened to us with pride.

 So can we get rid of scars on our skin?
+In particular, what gets rid of acne scars?
 Do they fade?
 Does their cause impact how well they might disappear?
 How about our skin colour and type?

 Here we’re going to talk about how scars form and how we might be able to get rid of them.